-On February 3, 2021, the Company made the final settlement payment pursuant to the Trafigura Loan Agreement and has no further obligations under the Trafigura Loan Agreement.
+On February 3, 2021, the Company made the final payment pursuant to the Trafigura 2019 Loan Agreement and had no further obligations under the Trafigura 2019 Loan Agreement.

-On February 18, 2021, the Company announced high-grade results of 35 drill holes from the ongoing diamond drilling of the Kora deposit at Kainantu, including 7.20 metres at 64.88 g/t AuEq.
-The results continued to demonstrate the high-grade and continuity of Kora with intersections largely focused on increasing drill density up-dip, down-dip and to the south to upgrade resources for the Stage 3 Expansion feasibility study.
+On February 18, 2021, the Company announced high-grade results of 35 drill holes from the ongoing diamond drilling of the Kora deposit at the Kainantu Project, including 7.20 metres at 64.88 g/t AuEq.
+The results continued to demonstrate the high-grade and continuity of Kora with intersections largely focused on increasing drill density up-dip, down-dip and to the south to upgrade mineral resources for the Stage 3 Expansion feasibility study.